-First, it is important to recognize that an education is a privilege and learning new things can be fun.
+First, it is important to shift any negative perceptions you have about school and try to appreciate it.
+I know that may seem hard, but an education is a privilege and learning new things can be fun.
 Taking your studies seriously WILL prepare you for a bright future.

 1. Go to class every day and take it seriously.